Ugly Christmas Sweater Gnomes with Fairfield World

 STEP SIX

-Secure the top opening of the gnome's bodies closed with a glue gun and glue sticks.
+Secure the top opening of the gnome's bodies and close them with a glue gun and glue sticks.

 STEP SEVEN